Joodek/goenvirement/README.md

 ```

-by default , the load function will try to load a file named `.env` from the current working directory , you can for sure change this behavior by providing a file name or even multiple files to load
+by default , the load function will try to load a file named `.env` from the current working directory , alternatively you can provide a file path or even multiple files to load

 ```go